top of page

 • Continuous monitoring of energy consumption and emissions

-• Informed decisions on equipment use and maintenance
+• Informed decisions regarding equipment use and maintenance

 • Ongoing verification of savings and emissions reductions